Taubman Centers Falling Today on Above-Average Volume (TCO) | Comtex SmarTrend

 Taubman Centers Falling Today on Above-Average Volume (TCO)

-Shares of Taubman Centers are trading down -8.2% to $30.57 today on above average volume.
-About 1.8 million shares have been traded today, as compared to the 30-day average volume of 820,000 shares.
+Taubman Centers's stock is down -53.0% to $53.05 on heavy trading volume.
+About 12.0 million shares have been traded today, as compared to the 30-day average volume of 1.2 million shares.
 Unusually high volume can signify a potential turning point or validate a breakout.

 SmarTrend is monitoring the recent change of momentum in Taubman Centers.
 Please refer to our Company Overview for the results of our proprietary technical indicators that have been scanning shares of Taubman Centers in search of a potential trend change.